This article discusses the elements of trust, how trusts are taxed, and how the purpose of the trust affects tax.

 Trusts evolved in England in response to representations for a Court of Chancery.
-This court brought in a new doctrine of fairness called equity and established the concept of property being held on behalf of or on trust for someone eg. a child, until they could properly take possession of it themselves.
+This court brought in a new doctrine of fairness called equity and established the concept of property being held on behalf of or trust for someone e.g., a child until they could properly take possession of it themselves.

-clearly identifiable property capable of being held on trust
+- identifiable property capable of being held in trust

 The trustee is responsible for conducting the trust and managing its assets.

 The trustee can be an individual or a legal entity such as a company.

 The trustee cannot be the only beneficiary of a trust in which he/she acts as the trustee.
 This is because a trust is a relationship whereby a person (the trustee) holds legal ownership of certain assets for the benefit of another person(s) (the beneficiary).

 If the trustee was the sole beneficiary of the trust, both the legal ownership of the trust assets and the right to benefit from those assets would reside in the one person, i.e. the trustee.
 There would therefore be no trust in existence.

 The beneficiaries of a trust are the nominated persons and entities listed in the trust deed as being those who are entitled to receive the benefits under the terms of the trust document.

 The first thing that must be determined when making trust resolutions is that the recipient is listed as a beneficiary in the trust deed.

 If the intended recipient is not a beneficiary of the trust, the resolution will be regarded as ineffective.